 There's a wealth of free resources out there, including books, sites, videos, and even courses.

-If you want to learn a programming language in 2018 then you could do a lot worse than Python.
+If you want to learn a programming language then you could do a lot worse than Python.

 The versatile language is not only used in a wide range of roles—ranging from web developers to sysadmins/devops—but also in highly-paid data science jobs.

 Programming Q&A hub Stack Overflow declared Python was the fastest-growing programming language, based on the sharp rise in interest in Python-related questions.